|Played by|| Richard Brake|

 |TV series||Season 4 | Season 5 | Season 6|

 The Night King (or alternatively Night's King) is the leader of the White Walkers in the television series Game of Thrones, where he is played by Richard Brake and later by Vladimir Furdik.
 The character is possibly based on the legendary Night's King who has only been mentioned in A Song of Ice and Fire.

 Game of Thrones

-The Night King first appears in a vision that Bran Stark has, when communes with a Weirwood Heart tree.
-He experiences a flood of images but he does not comprehend what they are.
-In retrospect, one of them is an image of the Night's King picking up the last of Craster's sons on an ice altar.
+The Night King first appears in a vision of Bran Stark when he communes with a weirwood heart tree.
+Bran experiences a flood of images but he does not comprehend what they are.
+In retrospect, one of them is an image of the Night King picking up the last of Craster's sons on an ice altar.

-The Night King appears in one of Bran Stark's visions, where he witnesses him as a human being transformed into a White Walker by the Children of the Forest.
+The Night King appears in another of Bran's visions, where the boy witnesses him as a human being transformed into a White Walker by the Children of the Forest.

 Behind the Scenes

 |“||As for the Night's King (the form I prefer), in the books he is a legendary figure, akin to Lann the Clever and Brandon the Builder, and no more likely to have survived to the present day than they have.||”|

 - Night's King article on the Game of Thrones TV series wiki.